 Get the Tools Checklist!

 I think I covered pretty much everything I use, and I know it’s a lengthy list.
-So, I’ve also created a concise checklist for you that just lists all the items I use and a link for where to get it.
+So, I’ve also created a concise checklist for you that just lists all the items I use and a link to where to get it.
+Or, take a look at the Amazon list and buy directly from there!
 That way, you can shop easily and you still have the option of coming back here to see exactly why I love each product!
 All you have to do is subscribe down below and you’ll get access to the resource library with the checklist and other subscriber-only freebies!